Making claims simple

 Because we won’t rest until we’ve done all we can to get you back to feeling like yourself again.

 For full details of cover including restrictions and exclusions, please refer to the terms and conditions documents.

-Want to talk to someone about Optimum?
+Want to talk to someone about our large corporate health insurance?
 Speak to our dedicated national accounts team on:

 Monday to Friday 9:00 to 17:00